 German Shepherds are among the most popular dogs in America and for good reason.
-With their great personalities and incredible intelligence, they can be fantastic pets who are also very easy to train.
+With their great personalities and incredible intelligence, they can be fantastic pets who are also very easy dogs to train.
 Given that they do have a reputation for being natural guards, it makes sense that many who might otherwise love these dogs might want to temper their instincts by crossbreeding them with other breeds.
-That’s why German Shepherd hybrids have become so popular and why it’s important to look at some of the breeds below when you’re looking to adopt your next dog.
+That’s why German Shepherd hybrids have become so popular and why it’s important to look at some of the breeds below when you’re deciding on the best dog breed as you adopt your next dog.

 Most Popular German Shepherd Mixes

 A combination of the German Shepherd and the Siberian Husky, these medium-sized dogs have thick coats, quick wits, and very distinctive bark.
 Capable of being good companions, these dogs have strong working instincts and love spending time outside.
-They are remarkable-looking animals who definitely need some socialization to get along with strangers and other animals.
+These Siberian Husky mixes are remarkable-looking animals who definitely need some socialization to get along with strangers and other animals.

 German Shepherd Golden Retriever